Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 By default (see [`Ports.inc`](/Ports.inc)), the I2C bus lines are assigned to P0.0 (SCL) and P0.1 (SDA).

-*Note: In this module, the 7-bit bus addresses for I2C slaves must be presented in left-justified 8-bit format (i.e. shifted to the left by one bit, which is the same as multiplying it by two).
+*Important note: In this module, the 7-bit bus addresses for I2C slaves must be presented in left-justified 8-bit format (i.e. shifted to the left by one bit, which is the same as multiplying it by two).
 It is therefore important to inspect carefully the data sheet for an I2C slave, as some present the slave address in unshifted 7-bit format whereas others show it in a left-justified position.
 In any case, the least significant bit of an 8-bit slave address presented as an argument to the `I2c_51.a51` functions is always discarded.*

 ### `init_i2c()` function

 **Purpose:**

 Attempts to initialise the I2C bus by releasing the SCL and SDA lines from the microcontroller side, then sending a series of 9 clock pulses to release the SDA line in the event that a slave device has jammed up partway through a transaction.

 **Arguments:**